 Always include and ‘enforce’ campaign-specific frequency caps for both groups in audiences that are used with recurring campaigns.

-Apply global frequency caps consistently across your audiences but do not enforce within the Bluecore Auto-Prioritizer™ group.
+Apply channel frequency caps consistently across your audiences but do not enforce within the Bluecore Auto-Prioritizer™ group.

 Additional constraints can be applied to Bluecore Auto-Prioritizer™ by ‘enforcing’ additional manual frequency rules in any audience but this will also ‘narrow’ the learning potential of the model.